TasoulasTheofanis/D3js-uk-political-donations/README.md

 <img src="https://i.imgur.com/ssfQUZg.png"/>

 ### The following page shows the students who contributed to the team project.
-Each has defined a different kinetic representation of the font representing its github's username.
+Each user has defined a different kinetic representation of the font representing its github's username.
+[Click here to view it](https://ioniodi.github.io/D3js-uk-political-donations/participants/).

 <img src="https://i.imgur.com/zqy63XT.gif"/>

 ### The following page uses the github api, to show the students who contributed to the team project.
+[Click here to view it](https://tasoulastheofanis.github.io/D3js-uk-political-donations/participants/2015092.html).

 <img src="https://i.imgur.com/E64zuIK.png"/>